gravitl/netmaker/docs/quick-start.rst

 -  **Virtual Machine**

    - Preferably from a cloud provider (e.x: DigitalOcean, Linode, AWS, GCP, etc.)
+      - We do not recommend Oracle Cloud, as VM's here have been known to cause network interference.
    - Public, static IP
-   - Min 2GB RAM, 1 CPU (4GB RAM, 2CPU preferred)
+   - Min 1GB RAM, 1 CPU (4GB RAM, 2CPU preferred)
-   - 5GB+ of storage
+   - 2GB+ of storage
    - Ubuntu  20.04 Installed

 - **Domain**